-Proposition 34 - Campaign Laws for Statewide and Legislative Offices
+Proposition 34: Campaign Laws for State Offices

 Proposition 34 established voluntary spending limits for candidates running for statewide office, the state Senate and the state Assembly.
-Candidates who choose to accept the spending limits are allowed to purchase space for a 250-word candidate statement in either the state Voter Information Guide or in the voter information portion of the county Sample Ballot.
+Candidates who choose to accept the spending limits are allowed to purchase space for a 250-word candidate statement in either the state Voter Information Guide or in the voter information portion of the county sample ballot pamphlet.